 - Scan or enter your bitcoin wallet address

 - Insert the desired amount of cash and get the ATM receipt

 Is there a Bitcoin ATM near you?
 You can check on the CoinAtmRadar website, where it is possible to view a map with all the ATMs where you can buy and sell cryptocurrencies.

 - Locate the nearest crypto ATMs

-- Get all the necessary data about that ATM (commission fees, limits, whether it is only purchase, only sale or purchase/sale)
+- Get all the necessary data about that ATM (commission fees, limits, whether it is buy-only, sell-only or buy/sell)